Explore our Data Visualisation taught Master's degree.

 A combination of essays, reports, design projects, a portfolio, technical report writing, practice assessments, group work and presentations and an individual research project (5,000 word Final Project, MASc only).

 Your personalised timetable will be complete when you have been registered for all modules, compulsory and optional, and you have been allocated to your lectures, seminars and other small group classes.
-Your compulsory modules will be registered for you and you will be able to choose your optional modules shortly before the start of the academic year.
+Your compulsory modules will be registered for you and you will be able to choose your optional modules shortly before joining us.

 Your training in this course puts you in a unique position for exciting job opportunities involving Data Science, Analytics, GIS and Software Engineering, as well as roles in Data Journalism, Social Research, Science Communication, Policy Research, Business Intelligence.